Pentecostalism in Brazil: Second wave: the Foursquare gospel, 1954–1980s

-The Third Wave: The Universal Church of the Kingdom of God,
+Third wave: The Universal Church of the Kingdom of God

 The third wave of Pentecostalism is sometimes referred to as neo-Pentecostalism or post-Pentecostalism, and is generally associated with the Universal Church of the Kingdom of God (IURD).
-For this and several other churches like the International Grace of God Church, Rebirth in Christ, and Evangelical Community Heal Our Earth, the focus moved to curing, prosperity, and spiritual warfare against the evil spirits which are believed to populate the world.
+For this and several other churches like the International Grace of God Church, Rebirth in Christ established in 1986, and Evangelical Community Heal Our Earth founded in 1976, the focus moved to curing, prosperity, and spiritual warfare against the evil spirits which are believed to populate the world.
+In 2000, the Bola de Neve church emerged, lacking formal theology or liturgy and emphasizing work, surfing, and skateboarding.
+Its chapels feature surfboard imagery instead of crosses, yet it strictly enforces premarital chastity and prohibits drugs and alcohol.
+The church leverages media and spectacle, reflecting the rise of religious marketing in Brazil at the turn of the 21st century.

-The IURD was founded in Rio de Janeiro in 1977 by Edir Macedo.
-In 1989, Macedo and the IURD purchased TV Record, at the time the Brazil's fifth-largest TV network, aiding in its evangelism.
-It has about one and a half million members, mainly located in Rio, Sao Paulo, and Bahia.
-For many reasons, the church has faced heavy public criticism, but one incident involved a bishop kicking the likeness of a popular saint.
+The IURD, commonly known as the Universal Church, was founded in Rio de Janeiro in 1977 by Edir Macedo.
+Founded during a military dictatorship and economic recession, it appealed to residents of cities like Rio de Janeiro hoping for an economic miracle.
+In 1989, Macedo and the IURD purchased TV Record for $52 million, at the time the Brazil's fifth-largest TV network, aiding in its evangelism.
+It has about one and a half million members, mainly located in Rio, São Paulo, and Bahia.
+The church also engages in publishing, producing the national newspaper Folha Universal with a circulation of 2.5 million, and owns a network of radio stations.

+For many reasons, the church has faced heavy public criticism; one incident involved a bishop kicking the likeness of a popular saint.
 IURD does not view the Catholic church favorably, but it does not see it as the real enemy.
-It emphasizes spiritual warfare, in direct opposition to popular folk religions in Brazil like umbanda and candomble, which have their roots in Afro-Brazilian traditions and involve communing with spirits.
+It emphasizes spiritual warfare, in direct opposition to popular folk religions in Brazil like umbanda and candomblé, which have their roots in Afro-Brazilian traditions and involve communing with spirits.
 The IURD also emphasizes Prosperity theology, which has helped the church's popularity among poorer citizens of Brazil.
+After 1981, it grew rapidly, with one of its leaders elected to Brazilian National Congress in 1986, frequently appearing in the news.
+In 1989, it supported presidential candidate Fernando Collor de Mello.
+It later opposed Lula, labeling him the "devil's candidate".
+In the 1990s, it sought dominance within evangelical circles, cultivating ties with influential figures in other Protestant churches, such as Baptists.
+Between 1994 and 1995, Macedo clashed publicly with Presbyterian pastor Caio Fábio, founder and first president of the Brazilian Evangelical Association (AEVB).
+The Universal Church is Brazil's most controversial Pentecostal denomination, but ranks as the second-largest Pentecostal group.
+It conducts missionary work globally, including in Portugal, where it has also sparked controversy.